-To our returning families, a warm and grateful embrace to welcome you back and continue your journey as part of the LANNA community-at our wonderful new site.
+To our returning families, a warm and grateful embrace to welcome you back and continue your journey as part of the LANNA community.

 This Parent/Student Handbook is a valuable resource for both parents and the students as it provides initial information on almost everything that happens at LANNA.